michaeljohns2/CommunityTable/Project Setup Notes.md

 2. Import the project as a Maven project (select the room pom.xml file)
 3. If IntelliJ lists warnings about Java 1.5 being obsolete, go to File->Settings->Java Compiler and set bytecode version to 1.8 for Project and Target.
 4. Also go to Project Structure->Project Settings-> Modules and change language level from 5 to 8.
-5. To have IntelliJ generate a WAR file on Make go to File->Project Structure->Artifacts and check "Build on Make".
-6. You should be able to build the project without error.
+5. You should be able to build the project without error.

-7. Tomcat
+## Tomcat

+### Option-1
-  option-1: Drop the WAR file into a Tomcat 8 webapps folder on a local server and run it (tested on Tomcat 8 / Windows 10 machine).
+One option is to manually drop the WAR file into a Tomcat 8 webapps folder on a local server and run it (tested on Tomcat 8 / Windows 10 machine).
+To have IntelliJ generate a WAR file on Make go to File->Project Structure->Artifacts and check "Build on Make".

+### Option -2
-  option-2: run the provided plugin `mvn tomcat7:run` (you can set this up as a run config in your IDE or run from the command line)
-            Note: this mvn command works with Tomcat 7 and 8 (we are using 8); it uses the embedded Tomcat jars configured in the pom
+Another option is to run the provided pom plugin `mvn tomcat7:run` (you can set this up as a run config in your IDE or run from the command line).Note: this mvn command works with Tomcat 7 and 8 (we are using 8); it uses the embedded Tomcat jars configured in the pom.
+These instructions were adapted from this [blog post](http://viralpatel.net/blogs/embed-tomcat-maven-project-run-tomcat-maven/).

-NOTE: The WAR file that IntelliJ generates may not run on AWS instance (due to java 8 issues).
-However, you can build the WAR running command line "mvn clean install", which does work on AWS.

-TEST NOTE: When running tests, any existing 'tomcat' folder in the 'target' folder may need to be deleted to avoid
-           conflicts with the mock/fake mongo (fongo) and tomcat testing.

 ## Mongo